 Figure 4-7: Overview of the availability of the various data sources used in the present evaluation.
 Air temperature availability from meteorological observation stations is marked with a blue colour scheme and $T{\rm a}$ is appended to the station name.
 The avaibility of SST from oceanographic observation stations, including the BSPR model is marked with a red colour scheme and $T{\rm w}$ is appended to the station name.
-The availability of the hindcast timeseries is shown as well.
+The availability of the hindcast time series is shown as well.
 Winter periods used for the present evaluation are indicated by the vertical grey areas.

 The data sources depicted in Figure 4-7 include both air temperature- and SST datasets.
-The prioritization of the datasets is indicated in the figure as the top station for either airor SST data is the preferred station, the second station from the top is the second prioritization, etc. From Figure 4-7 it is noted that the winters of 1985/1986 and 1986/1987 are not covered by available SST measurements.
-The validity of the various datasets is examined in more detail in Section 5.2 and Section 5.3 before these are used as inputs to the thermal ice growth model.
+The prioritization of the datasets is indicated in the figure as the top station for either air-or SST data is the preferred station, the second station from the top is the second priority, etc. The validity of the various datasets is examined in more detail in Section 5.2 and Section 5.3 before these are used as inputs to the thermal ice growth model.